vsharha/litellm_utils/README.md

 pip install multi-ai-handler
 ```

-This installs the core package with support for Anthropic, Google, OpenAI, and OpenRouter.
+This installs the core package with support for Anthropic, Google, OpenAI (as well as Cerebras and OpenRouter through the OpenAI api).

 ### Optional Dependencies